World Statesmen.org HOME >

 1 Dec 1821 Independence (Independent State of the Spanish

-Part of Haiti in Colombia).
+Part of Haiti in Colombia [Estado Independiente

 1 Dec 1821 - 9 Feb 1822 (Nominally) part of Gran Colombia (see Colombia).

-9 Feb 1822 Incorporated into Haiti.
+9 Feb 1822 - 27 Feb 1844 Incorporated into Haiti.

-27 Feb 1844 Independence (Dominican Republic)
+27 Feb 1844 Independence (Dominican Republic [República

-18 Mar 1861 Spanish colony (Santo Domingo; from 8 Jun 1861
+18 Mar 1861 - 4 May 1865 Spanish colony (Santo Domingo to 8 Jun 1861).

-Captaincy-general of Santo Domingo).
+8 Jun 1861 Captaincy-general of Santo Domingo (Capitanía

 29 Nov 1869 - 16 May 1870 Government requests annexation to United States.

-28 Mar 1905 - 2 Apr 1941 U.S. protectorate
+28 Mar 1905 - 2 Apr 1941 U.S. protectorate.

-29 Nov 1916 - 12 Jul 1924 U.S. occupation.
+5 May 1916 - 18 Sep 1924 U.S. occupation.

-28 Apr 1965 - 21 Sep 1966 U.S. and OAS intervention.
+28 Apr 1965 - 21 Sep 1966 U.S. and Organization of American States (OAS)

-De facto ruler (Generalissimo)
+De facto ruler (Generalisimo)

 16 Aug 1930 - 30 May 1961 Rafael Leonidas Trujillo y Molina (b.
 1891 - d.
 1961) Mil/PD